LeonKuhn/NitroNet/README.md

 #### How can NitroNet be used?

 NitroNet is written in the Python programming language with only few dependencies.
-Its functionality comprises:

-- downloading the required input data
-- applying the neural network to TROPOMI data on a per-orbit level (with optional parallelization)
+Its functionality comprises downloading the required input data and applying the neural network to TROPOMI data on a per-orbit level (with optional parallelization.
+NitroNet is not a Python package, but rather a collection of scripts.
-- rudimentary evaluation against TROPOMI and surface observations

-> [!IMPORTANT]
->
-> NitroNet is not a Python package, but rather a collection of scripts.
 It can only be obtained via this Github page.

 #### License